Deshaies: Tourism and sights

 Deshaies was the first village of Club Med intended for exclusively American customers (currently the Langley Resort Hotel Fort Royal Guadeloupe).
 This resort is the only hotel on the island of Basse Terre which is directly located on the beach.

 The late French comedian Coluche's house, which dominated bay of Deshaies, has been transformed into botanical park.
 Robert Charlebois (Québécois singer) had his house towards Grand-Anse beach, the largest beach of Guadeloupe.

 The music video for "Parti pour zouker" by the French artist Lorie was shot on a beach of Deshaies.

 French singer Barone shot a video on the beach at Hotel Fort Royal in 2014.

-Deshaies has become well known because, as the fictional town of Honoré, it is the setting of the British-French crime comedy-drama television series Death in Paradise.
+Deshaies has become well known because, as the fictional town of Honoré, it is the setting of the British-French crime comedy drama television series Death in Paradise.
+For example, La Perle beach is the location of the inspector's home, the Presbytery attached to the church of St Peter and St Paul in Deshaies is the police station and a restaurant called "la madras" is Catherine's bar.